 The types of wood warping include:

-- Crook or Vain – Is when there is a warp along the length of the edge of the wood.
+- Crook or Vain – This is when there is a warp along the length of the edge of the wood.

 - Twist – This type of warp is where the four corners of any face of a board are no longer in the same place.